DavidJCobb/pokeemerald-savedata-codegen/README.md

    * Error reporting does exist for if a sector group consumes more sectors than it is allowed to.
 * Line breaks in a `line-comment` element are not stripped or otherwise handled gracefully.
 * XML parse warnings (e.g. on unrecognized attributes) are currently not displayed in the UI.
-* The `c-type-decl` attribute should be removed everywhere it appears; we should deduce its value based on whether the typename is a `struct` or `union`, and whether the entity was declared via `typedef`.
-We already require those facts for other reasons.
 * We require a `char-type` for strings, but the serialization code only supports `u8` strings.
 We don't generate different code for other character types, so they would just produce broken code.
 We should remove the `char-type` attribute and explicitly only support `u8` strings.
 * The program contains several `assert`s instead of proper error handling and reporting, e.g. if directory creation fails during codegen.
 * Code exists to dump bitpacked or bytepacked savegames.
 The latter code is unreachable (I used it when testing and debugging my changes to Emerald's save code), which is good because IIRC it doesn't bounds-check.